awestruct/awestruct.github.io/file_types.md

 ## Pages

-Page-based templates (Haml and Maruku) provide normal templating in either a powerful DOM-based method, or a cleaner, simpler markup method.
+Page-based templates (Haml, ERB and Maruku) provide normal templating in either a powerful DOM-based method, or a cleaner, simpler markup method.

-Both types allow for *front-matter*, to set properties (or meta-data) on the page.
+All types allow for *front-matter*, to set properties (or meta-data) on the page.
 Properties set through the front-matter are sometimes used by the engine, are available within the page itself, and even usable within any layout triggered by the page.